-- We understand students may occasionally miss the uniform standards; each semester we allow three formal reminders. - A teacher or staff member will speak with the student reminding them of the uniform requirements and the opportunity the uniforms give students to be respectful and responsible. - Parents will receive an email (through Veracross) reminding them of the uniform requirements and informing them of the issue with their child's uniform.
+We understand students may occasionally miss the uniform standards; each quarter we allow four formal reminders.

+Uniform Violations #1 - #3: A teacher or staff member may speak with the student reminding them of the uniform requirements and the opportunity the uniforms give students to be respectful and responsible.

+Parent(s) will receive an email (through Veracross) reminding them of the uniform requirements and informing them of the issue with their child's uniform.